NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/sourcecommit_repository.md

 # Data Source: ncloud_sourcecommit_repository

+-> **Note:** This data source is a beta release.
+Some features may change in the future.

-This module can be useful for getting detail of Sourcecommit repository created before, such as check the git address of that Sourcecommit repository.
+This data source is  useful for getting detail of Sourcecommit repository which is already created, such as getting git address of Sourcecommit repository.

 ## Example Usage